Enjoy this self-guided tour in the village of Wakkerstroom.

 Known as the "Jewel of Mpumalanga", the village of Wakkerstroom is home to many artists and craftspeople, both professional and amateur.

-From Friday 16th June, Art & Craft exhibitors from near and far will show and sell their wares at the Bioscope, Papillion, Just Because and a number of other shops and venues
+to keep you warm!
+Art & Craft exhibitors from near and far will show and sell their wares from various shops and venues

 We look forward to a fantastic weekend for all.